-Decrease in Agricultural

-Productivity as crop yields are impacted by precipitation patterns, extreme weather, pests, and other climate factors.
+Decrease in Agricultural Productivity as crop yields are impacted by precipitation patterns, extreme weather, pests, and other climate factors.

-Featured Adaptation Effort Integrated Vector-Borne Disease Control Program
+Integrated Vector-Borne Disease Control Program

-Looking for alternatives to aerial spraying, the Town of Uxbridge sought funding for local monitoring and biological control of mosquito populations.
-Working cooperatively across Town Departments, the project also includes designs and permitting for two priority culverts, an update to the Town's Open Space and Recreation Plan, vernal pool identification/certification and education, and a public education campaign focused on climate change and preventing mosquito-transmitted disease.
+The Town of Uxbridge is funding monitoring and biological control of mosquito populations.
+The project also includes designs and permitting for two priority culverts, an update to the town's Open Space and Recreation Plan, and a public education campaign focused on climate change and mosquito-transmitted diseases.